jbytecode/kip/README.md

 ### Effects and I/O

-Sequencing with `-ip/-ıp/-up/-üp` suffixes and binding with `olarak`:
+Sequencing with `-ip/-ıp/-up/-üp` suffixes and binding with `için`:

 ```
 selamlamak,
-  isim olarak okuyup,
+  isim için okuyup,
   ("Merhaba "yla ismin birleşimini) yazmaktır.
 ```